Find the ability test schedule of AmCham Scholarship 2018 here.

 *** Just google “SHL test” and you will have millions of free sample tests to practice

-*** Candidates are allowed to bring 3 items into the testing room: original ID card/passport/driving license, calculator and themselves .
-Other testing materials (pencils, pens, erasers, draft papers) are provided by our consultants
+*** Candidates are allowed to bring 3 items into the testing room: 01 copied + original ID card/passport/driving license, and calculator

 2. HOW TO SHOW YOUR BEST IN THE TEST?